jaggiJ/LC-beginner/README.md

 PASSWORDS CREATION SCRIPT.

-INSTANTLY CREATES FILE WITH 60k+ RANDOM PASSWORDS.
+CREATES FILE WITH 60k+ RANDOM PASSWORDS.
 All passwords contains 15 characters from range: A-Z a-z 0-9
-Initial File size = 1MiB (before removing weaker passwords).
+All passwords are containing at least upper, lower case and digit characters.
+Passwords are created in batches of 256 until file size reaches set limit 1MiB.